fbpx

 Leaders today often navigate uncertain and changing conditions.
 Sensitive Strivers perform best with a clear structure and understanding of their roles, objectives, and expectations.
 To maintain balance and enable them to excel, it’s vital to provide explicit guidance about their job scope, goals, and specific expectations.
 This can be done by:

 1. Creating a “me manual” – a guide to working with you as a leader, detailing your communication preferences, work style, and more.
-This helps in setting clear expectations and building a strong working relationship.
+This helps set clear expectations and building a strong working relationship.

 2. Developing a RACI chart, which clearly defines who is Responsible, Accountable, Consulted, and Informed for various tasks or decisions.
 This clarity in roles and responsibilities can greatly reduce their uncertainty and stress.